 7. Breweries and The Beer Parade

 26 new breweries have opened in Cincinnati in the last three years.
 They love beer here and have no shame about it.
-They shouldn’t either, their brewery tours are top of the line, with tasting and experiencing the entire beer making process.
-A must visit is the Christian Moerlein Brewing Co, an iconic brewery which features 19th-century tap room where they make what was once called the “godfather of beer.”
+They shouldn’t either; their brewery tours are top of the line, with tasting and experiencing the entire beer-making process.
+A must-visit is the Christian Moerlein Brewing Co., an iconic brewery which features a 19th-century tap room where they make what was once called the “godfather of beer.”

 TIP: Visit Cincinnati at the beginning of March to experience the Annual Bockfest Parade

 If you’re looking for a way to get around, grab a Red Bike (Cincinnati’s bike share program that even lets you cross the river into Kentucky.)
 Or, try the new Streetcar, with various pass options for hopping on and off at your leisure.
-If you’d prefer a driving service, try the Cincinnati-based start-up ‘Drivr’, it is completely green because all their vehicles are Teslas, an all-electric car
+If you’d prefer a driving service, try the Cincinnati-based start-up ‘Drivr’; it is completely green because all their vehicles are Teslas.

 In the end, you are bound to have a fantastic time in this city.
-With many great ways to get around and fun things to see, it can be a family friendly trip or a fun solo one too.
-So, grab a beer, chili, and watch a baseball game with your family and friends.
+With many great ways to get around and fun things to see, it can be a family-friendly trip or a fun solo one too.
+So, grab a beer, chilli, and watch a baseball game with your family and friends.